nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

    - Incorporated necessary logic to interact with the new data.

 2. **order.html**
-   - Updated the HTML template to display and capture the `delivery_date` in the order form.
+   - Updated the HTML template to display and capture the `delivery_date` to the order form.

 ### Reversion